-Welcome to the Department of Spanish, Italian, and Portuguese at the University of Virginia!
-We are a diverse and interdisciplinary group of faculty and students devoted to the study of the Literatures, Languages, and Cultures of Italy, the Iberian Peninsula, and the Americas.
-Our research and teaching thrive on innovative literary, linguistic and theoretical approaches, including the medieval through the contemporary periods, with interdisciplinary interests in anthropology, history, indigenous studies, the avant-garde, film, television and theater, gender studies, art and aesthetics, poetry, translation, material culture, and literary theory.
-Our intellectual community offers an array of potential research and teaching collaborations involving race, anti-racist pedagogy, justice, and equity in fields like Global South Studies , Caribbean Studies, Latin American and Latinx studies, Trans Studies, Environmental Humanities, Indigenous Studies, Medieval and Early Modern Studies, and Transoceanic Studies.
+We offer an extensive range of exciting courses that explore the medieval through the contemporary periods, with interdisciplinary interests in anthropology, history, indigenous studies, environmental humanities, film, television and theater, gender and sexuality studies, art and aesthetics, poetry, translation, material culture, and literary theory.
+We are committed to fostering inclusive, trans-disciplinary and cross-cultural exchanges and conversations and to offering an array of potential research and teaching collaborations involving race, anti-racist pedagogy, justice, and equity in fields like Global South Studies , European Studies, Mediterranean Studies, Caribbean Studies, Latin American Studies and Latinx studies, Trans Studies, Environmental Humanities, Digital Humanities, Indigenous Studies, Medieval and Early Modern Studies, and Transoceanic Studies.

-The University of Virginia is an excellent place to study the interconnected literatures and cultures of the Hispanophone, Italian-speaking, and Lusophone worlds.
-Each year the Department hosts a distinguished visiting professor.
-Our Special Collections library holds more than 2,000 works by Jorge Luis Borges, including manuscripts, personal correspondence, and drawings.
+Our faculty (with a distinguished visiting professor hosted every year) and students regularly interact and collaborate with colleagues across departments at centers like the Institute for Advanced Technology in the Humanities, the IHGC (Institute of Humanities and Global Cultures), SHANTI, and the Scholars' Lab.
+UVA’s Special Collections library holds more than 2,000 works by Jorge Luis Borges, including manuscripts, personal correspondence, and drawings.
 Students and scholars interested in the history of the book in the early Americas and early modern European empires (especially England, Spain, and Portugal) will find ample materials to research in the Tracy W. McGregor Collection.
-The Fralin Museum of Art holds a rich collection of Mesoamerican and indigenous artwork from the Americas.
+Finally, the Fralin Museum of Art holds a rich collection of Mesoamerican and indigenous artwork from the Americas.

-Professor of Spanish and Department Chair
+Professor of Italian Studies and Department Chair